RedReservoir/gori-deep-train/docs/scripts/experiment/training_pipeline/settings/loss_registers.md

 }
 ```

   - `loss_reg_key_list`: A list of loss register names.
-One `yadscore.utils.loss_register.LossRegister` object will be created for each loss register name.
+One `gorideep.utils.loss_register.LossRegister` object will be created for each loss register name.

 During the training pipeline, the loss registers listed in this configuration file will be created and stored in the `loss_reg_pool` variable, which contains both `train` and `eval` subdicts.